Battle of Blood River: Location and preparation

 On Saturday, 15 December 1838, after the Trekker wagons crossed the Buffalo River 10 km SW of the actual battle site and still 80 km from their target UmGungundlovu, an advance scouting party including Pretorius got news of a large Zulu force in rugged terrain to the east trying to lure the Boers into a trap as had been the case in April the same year with fatal consequences.
 While Cilliers wanted to ride out and attack, Pretorius declined the opportunity to engage Dingane's soldiers away from their base as had been the trap at Italeni valley.
 Instead, Pretorius decided on a fortified laager on the terrain of his own choosing in the hope that general Ndlela would attack Pretorius on his terms rather than the other way around.

 As the site for the defensive wagon laager, Pretorius chose a defensible position close to a vertical 8m descent into a deep hippo pool in the Ncombe River providing excellent protection on two sides.
 The wide-open area to the front of the laager provided absolutely no cover for an attacking force.
 The battle was set with the laager protected on two flanks.
 As usual, the ox-wagons were drawn into the typical protective enclosure or laager.
 Movable wooden barriers and ladders which could be quickly opened for cavalry were fastened between the wagon wheels to prevent intruders, with two smoothbore, short barrel artillery pieces positioned at the corners.
 Andries Pretorius had brought a 6-pound naval carronade with him from the Cape, mounted on a gun carriage improvised from a wagon axle, and named Grietjie.
 The other ordnance piece is unknown in the original, but the reproduction depicts a 4-pound smoothbore cannon by then obsolete in most European armies.
 Both were used to fire devastating grapeshot.

 As evening approached, a thick mist settled over the wagon site above which the sky was clear.
 According to Afrikaner traditions, the Zulu were afraid to attack at the night due to superstitions and the eerie glow of lamps which the Boers hung on sjamboks [whip-stocks] around the laager.
 Whether or not there is any truth in this, historian S.P.
 Mackenzie has speculated that the Zulu held back until what they perceived as the necessary numbers had arrived.
 Some of the Zulus only arrived near sunrise by following the tracks of the wagons.
 Due to some recent heavy rains the Ncombe River was swollen making crossing the river difficult.

-During the night of 15 December, six Zulu regiments, an estimated 20,000 (or more) Zulu soldiers led by Dambuza (Nzobo), crossed the Ncome River and started massing around the encampment, while the elite forces of senior general Ndlela did not cross the river, thereby splitting the army in two.
+During the night of 15 December, six Zulu regiments, an estimated 20,000 (or more) Zulu soldiers led by Ndlela kaSompisi commander-in-chief of the Zulu armed forces, crossed the Ncome River and started massing around the encampment, while the elite forces of senior general Ndlela did not cross the river, thereby splitting the army in two.